cosmos/cosmos-sdk/x/gov/spec/03_messages.md

 _Note: Gas cost for this message has to take into account the future tallying of the vote in EndBlocker_

-Next is a pseudocode proposal of the way `MsgVote` transactions are
+Next is a pseudocode outline of the way `MsgVote` transactions are
 handled:

 ```go